 There is NO U-Pic at our farm now.
 You cannot pick anything off the trees on my farm now.
 Cherries are done for this year.
 We will not have U-Pic Peaches this year.
 That is because in January it was too cold and froze our peach buds for this year.
 Our next U-Pic will be Apples starting September 7 and going into Late October.
 We will have Sweet Peaches from our farm from Late July to Early September for sale at our farm market.

 FRUIT ACRES FARMS U-PICK

 Start a family tradition by visiting beautiful Southwest Michigan, where you and your family can find and pick the perfect fruit right off the tree.

-U-Pick Black Sweet Cherries and Sour Pie Cherries, are open daily starting June 25th from 10am-4:30pm.
+U-Pick Black Sweet Cherries and Sour Pie Cherries, are open daily starting late June from 10am-4:30pm.

 *Please check back for an exact date, as it may be earlier depending on weather.
 Cherry U-Pick address is 6299 Carmody Road, Coloma, MI